The Dick Cavett Show: June 13, 1969: Groucho Marx's one-man show

 Because of conflicting network broadcasts, Cavett pre-taped a one-man, 60-minute episode with Groucho Marx.

 July 7, 1969: Jimi Hendrix

-In the July 7, 1969 interview, rock star Jimi Hendrix modestly downplayed his abilities and displayed his sense of humor.
-Perhaps most importantly, he revealed some of his aesthetic ideals and the purpose of his music when he discussed his concept of the “Electric Church”:
+In the July 7, 1969, interview, rock star Jimi Hendrix modestly downplayed his abilities and displayed his sense of humor.
+Perhaps most importantly, he revealed some of his aesthetic ideals and the purpose of his music when he discussed his concept of the "Electric Church":

-[Music] is getting to be more spiritual than anything now.
-Pretty soon I believe that they are going to have to rely on music to get some kind of peace of mind or satisfaction—direction, actually—more so than politics, because politics is really on an ego scene…[Politics] is the art of words, which means nothing.
-So, therefore you have to rely on more of an earthier substance like music or the arts, theater, acting, painting, whatever…[The Electric Church] is a belief that I have.
-We do use electric guitars.
-Everything is electrified nowadays.
-So, therefore the belief comes through electricity to people.
-That’s why we play so loud.
-Because it doesn’t actually hit through the eardrums like most groups do nowadays.
-They say ‘Well, we’re going to play loud too, because they’re playing loud.’
-And they’ve got this real shrill sound that’s really hard.
-We plan for our sound to go inside the soul of the person…and see if they can awaken some sort of thing in their minds, because there are so many sleeping people.

 Hendrix then performed "Hear My Train A Comin'" with the house band and played the guitar with his teeth at the end of the song.